Chapter 5: Bit

 Me too?
 That's cute.

-The men ventured into the subterranean tunnel beneath the city's hidden passage, filling the air with an ominous rhythm.
-Clad in dark capes that billowed behind them, their heavy boots struck the water purposefully.
+The men descended into the subterranean tunnel beneath the city's hidden passage, their footsteps echoing with an ominous rhythm.
+Their dark capes billowed behind them as their heavy boots splashed through the water.

 Concealed behind an unassuming wall, a hidden door became apparent after the group leader pushed a particular stone on it, granting them passage into the clandestine area.
 Their figures were cloaked in shadow as the glint of swords nestled at their belts.

-The man who leads the cloaked men seated on chair the table has many stacked papers organized in different categories.
-Removing his cloak, his chestnut hair was tied into a simple bun, and a chiselled face with sharp brown eyes and an aquiline nose was revealed.
+The man who leads the cloaked men seated on the highest chair wherein the table has many stacked papers organized in different categories.
+Removing his cloak, his chestnut hair was tied into a simple bun, and a chiseled face with sharp brown eyes and an aquiline nose was revealed.
 His thin lips made a small smile as he skimmed the papers on his table.

-The man's baritone voice emerged like a gentle breeze, its tones imbued with a warmth different from the room's dimness, "Well done.
+The man's baritone voice flowed like a gentle breeze, carrying a warmth that contrasted with the room's dimness.
+"Well done.
 How many nobles and scholars this time?"

 "I see."